 Aim for a profit margin that aligns with your financial goals and industry benchmarks.

-Wedding planners typically target 25-35%.
+Wedding planners typically target a 25-35% increase.
 Use an online margin calculator to experiment with different pricing scenarios.
 Adjust your prices to land on a profitable margin.

-Use UK-based budget calculators like Confetti’s Wedding Budget Planner and Bridebook’s budgeting suite.
+Use UK-based budget calculators, such as Confetti's Wedding Budget Planner and Bridebook's budgeting suite.

-Re-evaluating your profit margins regularly allows you to modify pricing as expenses and revenues evolve.
+Re-evaluating your profit margins regularly enables you to adjust pricing as expenses and revenues fluctuate.
 Following this process ensures you price your wedding planning services in a way that covers costs and meets your profit goals.

 Research Competitors' Rates